 We followed up with the on-premise stalwarts who said they had no intention of switching, and asked them, “Why not?”
 This group was rather vocal about the advantages of staying put, and a few themes emerged:

 As might be expected, security is a major concern.
-Many respondents discussed worries over data privacy, potential system failure, performance, reliability of the Internet service provider, and bandwidth limitations:
+Many respondents discussed worries over data privacy, potential system failure, performance, the reliability of the Internet service provider, and bandwidth limitations:

 “Data security is important to me and I’d rather take responsibility for that [myself] rather than leave it to someone else.”